smaakage85/shapemaker/README.md

 A big thanks for the inspiration goes to:

-- [Maria Vexlard](https://github.com/m-romanenko) for [this blog post](https://www.sicara.fr/blog-technique/amazon-sagemaker-model-training) on how to train a model with Amazon Sagemaker BYOC.
+- [Maria Vexlard](https://github.com/m-romanenko) for [this blog post](https://www.sicara.fr/blog-technique/amazon-sagemaker-model-training) on how to train a model with Amazon SageMaker BYOC.
-- [Ram Vegiraju](https://github.com/RamVegiraju) for [this blog post](https://towardsdatascience.com/bring-your-own-container-with-amazon-sagemaker-37211d8412f4) on how to create an endpoint with Amazon Sagemaker BYOC.
+- [Ram Vegiraju](https://github.com/RamVegiraju) for [this blog post](https://towardsdatascience.com/bring-your-own-container-with-amazon-sagemaker-37211d8412f4) on how to create an endpoint with Amazon SageMaker BYOC.

 ## :mailbox: Contact